oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 *   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the Master cluster.
 This will create a public key file, which will have the public keys of all the hosts of the Master cluster
 *   Public key file will be copied to the Slave host (through password less ssh)
-*   `gluster system:: execute add_secret_pub` command is used to distribute the public file to all the host of the Slave Cluster
+*   `gluster system:: execute add_secret_pub` command is used to distribute the public file to all the hosts of the Slave Cluster
 *   Now all the hosts of the Master cluster can initiate geo sync task in the hosts of the slave cluster

 #### Re-establish password less communication with slave host